SAP-samples/teched2022-AP261/exercises/ex1/README.md

 # Exercise 1 - Origination Portal - View Contracts

-In this exercise,
-As a Farmer/Grower, I have delivered 5 contracts of Soyabeans to the Agri Company of which few of them are partially delivered and settled, some are not fully priced and some are yet to be paid.
-I want to track my obligations and payments.
-Let's dive into Agricultural Origination Portal to visualize the journey.
+As a Farmer/Grower, you have delivered 5 contracts of Soyabeans to the Agri Company of which few of are partially delivered and settled, some are not fully priced and some are yet to be paid.
+You want to track your obligations and payments.
+Dive into Agricultural Origination Portal to visualize this journey.
 Following Origination Dashboard cards will help to view the required details:

 1. Total Contracts Quantity
 2. Total Contracts Open Quantity by Commodity
 3. Contract Monitoring – Priced Quantity